edgio-docs/edgio-docs/src/guides/v7/edge-functions/htmltransformer.md

           return pump()
           function pump() {
             return originResponseReader.read().then(({ done, value }) => {
+              if (value && value.length) {
+                // Decode and enqueue the next chunk from the origin stream to the html transformer stream htmlTransformer.write(textDecoder.decode(value))
+              }
               if (done) {
                 // When originResponseReader reaches the end of the stream,
                 // flush the htmlTransformer stream and the originResponseController.